nanjizal/secrets4haxe/md/intro1.md

 }
 ```

 Haxe expects a 'main' function method as it's starting point.
-We can call the js console log from a class.
+We can call trace (  js console log for this case ) from a class.

 ```Haxe
 function main(){